-Bestowed with incredibly diverse and astoundingly beautiful landscapes, New Zealand offers outdoor adventures galore.
+Bestowed with incredibly diverse and astoundingly beautiful landscapes, New Zealand charters offer outdoor adventures galore.
 But, you don’t have to be actively inclined to enjoy this spectacular country as wineries, dynamic cities and a fascinating history also form part of its appeal.

-However you wish to to spend your luxury yacht charter in New Zealand, be rest assured that the North Island has it all.
+However you wish to to spend your New Zealand luxury yacht charter, be rest assured that the North Island has it all.
 Read on to discover the six best places to visit while exploring by superyacht.

-Nicknamed the ‘City of Sails’, Auckland floats on two glittering harbours, Waitemata and Manukau, both of which are gloriously sprinkled with ferries, sailing boats and luxury yachts voyaging to waterside towns and nearby islands in the Hauraki Gulf.
+Nicknamed the ‘City of Sails’, Auckland floats on two glittering harbors, Waitemata and Manukau, both of which are gloriously sprinkled with ferries, sailing boats and luxury yachts voyaging to waterside towns and nearby islands in the Hauraki Gulf.

-Lush walking trails, golden sand beaches and unspoilt islands are all within easy reach, but it’s certainly worth planning a few days into your itinerary to explore New Zealand’s largest city.
+Lush walking trails, golden sand beaches and unspoiled islands are all within easy reach, but it’s certainly worth planning a few days into your luxury yacht charter itinerary to explore New Zealand’s largest city.

 Auckland, after all, regularly ranks as one of the world’s most liveable cities.
 With 48 volcanic hills scattered about, a dynamic dining scene, museums, art galleries and designer shops, there is much to keep you and your charter party entertained.

 Beautiful coastlines, boutique wineries and a blissed-out bohemian vibe make Waiheke an ideal island escape for yacht-goers, wine-lovers and free spirits alike.

-Not far from Auckland, in the Hauraki Gulf, the 20-kilometre-long island is blessed with its own warm, dry microclimate.
+Not far from Auckland, in the Hauraki Gulf, the 20-kilometer-long island is blessed with its own warm, dry microclimate.
 Emerald waters lap at rocky bays on the island’s landward side, while its ocean flank has some of the best sandy beaches in the region.

 Around 30 wineries, many with tasting rooms and swanky restaurants, dot the island alongside quirky art galleries and craft stores.
 Those with a more adventurous disposition, however, will be satisfied with the hiking, kayaking and zip-lining opportunities.